Recruitment (EN)

 3. Team Introduction

-DIGAI Lab is led by Dr. Menglin Yang (https://yangmenglinsite.github.io/), who holds a Ph.D. from The Chinese University of Hong Kong and conducted postdoctoral research at Yale University.
-He currently serves as an assistant professor in the AI Thrust at HKUST(GZ).
+DIGAI Lab is led by Dr. Menglin Yang, who holds a Ph.D. from The Chinese University of Hong Kong and conducted postdoctoral research at Yale University.
+He currently serves as an Assistant Professor and PhD supervisor in the AI Thrust at HKUST(GZ).
 Our team has extensive experience in machine learning, geometric AI, and scientific computing, maintaining close collaborations with top universities and research institutions worldwide.
-We are actively recruiting PhD students and research assistants to participate in cutting-edge research projects.
-Successfully admitted PhD students receive full scholarships.
-Our group is a vibrant academic family that emphasizes integrity and fairness, providing excellent office environments and computational support.
-Joining our team offers:

-• Publishing Excellence: Opportunities to publish in top-tier ML, data mining, and AI journals and conferences, with support for international conference participation
+- Top-tier Publishing Opportunities: Publish in leading ML, data mining, and AI journals and conferences, with full support for international conference participation.

-• Mentoring & Academic Environment: Weekly one-on-one meetings with supervisor, harmonious group atmosphere, regular paper reading sessions, and systematic learning in ML, optimization, and statistics.
-We encourage student collaboration and respect individual research interests while providing domain guidance
+- Systematic Academic Mentoring: Weekly one-on-one meetings with the supervisor; weekly group seminars for reading latest papers and systematic learning in ML, optimization, and statistics.
+We respect individual research interests and collaboratively determine specific research directions.

-• Collaboration & Exchange: Extensive opportunities including long-term visits to HKUST Clear Water Bay campus, exchanges with world-class universities, and industry internships at leading companies like Tencent, Huawei, and Peng Cheng Laboratory
+- Broad Collaboration & Exchange: Long-term visits to HKUST Clear Water Bay campus, exchanges with world-class universities, and industry internships at leading companies such as Tencent, Huawei, and Peng Cheng Laboratory.

 4. Recruitment Information